4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 	- Improves processor utilization
 	- It is a mechanism through which I/O and Memory may interrupt normal sequencing of the processor

-- ### 1.5 How are multiple interrupts dealt with by settings priority
+- ### 1.5 How are multiple interrupts dealt with
+	- Priority
+		-
 - ### 1.6 What characteristics are observed while going up the memory hierarchy
 - ### 1.7 What are the trade-off that determine the size of the cache memory
 - ### 1.8 What is the difference b/w a multiprocessor & a multicore system